SheenaShahangian/CS601_HW5_Shahangian/README.md

 * I have ensured that I have not only checked the status code of the response, but that I have a catch statement that gracefully handles those issues.
 * Per the professor's recommendation, I have opted to use let and const rather than var for declaring my variables, as I wanted to experiment with having block level scope, which var does not offer.
 * I have thoroughly commented all of my code, to make it easy to understand and come back to in the future.
+* While not explicitly mentioned in the instructions this week, I made sure to run my HTML and CSS through the validators to ensure they don't produce any errors.